-Our funding opportunities serve as Innovation Incubators that help Utah educators and organizations make the most of learning opportunities and give STEM students valuable learning tools and otherwise unavailable resources.
-These Innovation Incubators provide funds to enhance everyday learning, assist students in extracurricular STEM competitions, and support access to hands-on STEM experiences and activities.
+Our funding opportunities help Utah educators and organizations make the most of learning opportunities and give STEM students valuable learning tools and otherwise unavailable resources.
+These grants and sponsorships provide funds to enhance everyday learning, assist students in extracurricular STEM competitions, and support access to hands-on STEM experiences and activities.

 Our Grant Process